Kotlin/KEEP/proposals/scripting-support.md

 ## Basic definitions

-- **Script** - a text file written in Kotlin language but allowing top-level statements and having access to some implicit (not directly mentioned in the script text) properties and , as if the whole script body is a body of an implicit function
+- **Script** - a text file written in Kotlin language but allowing top-level statements and having access to some implicit (not directly mentioned in the script text) properties, functions and objects, as if the whole script body is a body of an implicit function executed in an environment (see below)
 - **(Scripting) Host** - an application or a component which handles script execution
 - **REPL statement** - a group of script text lines, executed in a single REPL eval call
 - **Compiled script** - a binary compiled code of the script, stored in memory or on disk, which could be loaded and instantiated by appropriate platform
 - **Script instance** - instantiated compiled script, ready to be executed
-- **External library** - a library whose declarations are available for the script being compiled, instantiated and executed
+- **Dependency** - a external library or other project whose declarations are available for the script being compiled, instantiated and executed
-- **External script** - another script whose declarations are available for the script being compiled, instantiated and executed
+- **Imported script** - another script whose declarations are available for the script being compiled, instantiated and executed
 - **Execution environment** - the environment in which the script is instantiated and executed, defining which services, objects, actions, etc. are accessible for the script

+## feedback

+!restrictions! (blacklist/whitelist)
+!consent! - run preprocessors in restricted env !preprocessor extensions! -
+!discovery! = only predefined preprocessors
+selector: -> Evaluator
+executor -> runner
+external library -> dependency external script -> imported script platform -> compiler adapter preprocessor -> metadata extractor

 ## Use cases

 ### Embedded scripting

-Embedded script applications are specialized consoles like Jupyter notebook, Spark shell, embedded games scripting, IDE and other application-level scripting, etc.
+Embedded scripting applications are specialized consoles like Jupyter notebook, Spark shell, embedded games scripting, IDE and other application-level scripting, etc.

 #### Environment